U.S. House GOP outlines agenda in bid for control in the midterms - NewsBreak

 “But this extreme MAGA agenda is way out of step with Americans’ priorities, who align with Democrats’ vision of putting People Over Politics: with lower costs, better-paying jobs and safer communities.”

-The post U.S. House GOP outlines agenda in bid for control in the midterms appeared first on Missouri Independent .
+The post U.S. House GOP outlines agenda in bid for control in the midterms appeared first on Colorado Newsline .